ArjunBhella/UnixProject1/README.md

 [BackupPC](http://backuppc.sourceforge.net/) is a high-performance system designed for backing up PCs to a server's disk.
 It features a user-friendly web interface and supports essential features like pooling, compression, and full/incremental backups.

 #### Backups Tutorial

-Learn how to perform backups with rsync and Duplicity.
-Follow these tutorials to safeguard your data effectively.

-### Backup Policies

 #### Full Backup vs. Incremental Backup